oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 A typical flow looks like this:

- 1. The authorization server associates data with the access token which binds this particular token to a certain client.
+ 1. The authorization server associates data with the access token that binds this particular token to a certain client.
 The binding can utilize the client identity, but in most cases the AS utilizes key material (or data derived from the key material) known to the client.